cafreo/ctpv/README.md

-# ctpv
+# ctpv-fork

-File previewer for a terminal
+File previewer for a terminal.
+This fork will fix minor issues and change some of the previews.

 ![showcase](doc/showcase.gif)